 • Articles 217 and 218 of the Treaty on the Functioning of the European Union (TFEU);

-The Cotonou Agreement was signed in 2000 and was due to expire in 2020, but it has been extended several times, with the latest extension running until 31 December 2023.
+Originally, the Cotonou Agreement was due to expire at the end of 2020, but it was extended several times, most recently until December 2023, as the signing of a new agreement, negotiated to modernise and upgrade the partnership, was blocked in the Council of the EU for several years.
 The Cotonou Agreement’s key objective was to contribute to the eradication of poverty and to promote the integration of ACP countries into the world economy.
 The agreement was structured in three pillars (political, development, economic and trade cooperation) and was implemented by joint ACP-EU institutions, including a Council of Ministers, a Committee of Ambassadors and a Joint Parliamentary Assembly.

 Cooperation is structured in three regional protocols reflecting the different priorities of the ACP regions.
 The EU-Africa Protocol has become the key legal framework for relations between the EU and sub-Saharan Africa.
-The protocol also assigns a greater role to dialogue and cooperation with the AU.
 The regional priority areas encompass inclusive and sustainable economic growth; human and social development; the environment and natural resources; peace and security; the rule of law, justice, democracy and governance; human rights and gender equality; and migration and mobility.
+This new protocol assigns a greater role to dialogue and cooperation with the AU than the Cotonou Agreement.

-The new Samoa Partnership Agreement provides for joint institutions, in particular an OACPS-EU Council of Ministers and four inter-parliamentary assemblies, comprising an umbrella OACPS-EU Joint Parliamentary Assembly and three regional parliamentary assemblies (Africa-EU, Caribbean-EU and Pacific-EU) (see the briefing by the European Parliamentary Research Service entitled ‘After Cotonou: towards a new agreement with the African, Caribbean and Pacific states’).
-As of November 2023, the constitutive meetings of the four assemblies are planned to take place in February 2024 in Luanda, Angola.
+The Samoa Agreement provides for joint institutions, in particular an OACPS-EU Council of Ministers and four interparliamentary assemblies, comprising an umbrella OACPS-EU Joint Parliamentary Assembly and three regional parliamentary assemblies (PAs): the Africa-EU PA, the Caribbean-EU PA and the Pacific-EU PA (see the briefing by the European Parliamentary Research Service entitled ‘After Cotonou: towards a new agreement with the African, Caribbean and Pacific states’).
+These four parliamentary assemblies were formally constituted in February 2024, when they met for the first time in Luanda, Angola and adopted their Rules of Procedure.
 Each of the four assemblies will hold one ordinary annual meeting, which will rotate between an EU and an ACP venue.
 The regional assemblies may also hold additional meetings in conjunction with the annual OACPS-EU Joint Parliamentary Assembly.

 • To move beyond donor-recipient cooperation, opening Africa-EU relations to issues of joint political concern;